-Fios vs Cox in 2019.
-Many people are left to choose Cox Communications and Verizon FiOS.
-They are both primary Phone, Internet, and TV providers, but the choice is difficult because there’s a decent amount of overlap in their services.
+Many people are left to choose Cox Communications vs Verizon Fios.
+They are both primary phone, internet, and TV providers, but the choice is difficult because there’s a decent amount of overlap in their services.
 FiOS offers a more premium service, their network is 100% fiber, but comes at a higher price.
-On the other hand, Cox Communications provides better Internet coverage and fewer high prices.
+On the other hand, Cox Communications provides better internet coverage and fewer high prices.
 The choice of provider can ultimately come down to finding out which one has stronger network coverage in your area and which has better offers, regarding customer service and add-on subscriptions.
+We’ve done some digging for you and outlined some of the differences when it comes to Cox Communications vs Verizon Fios.

 Cox Communications Technology

 Cox Communications’ network covers large parts of nearly 20 States.
 They deliver their services via an HFC (hybrid fiber coaxial) network.
-The next-generation fiber-optic cables make the backbone of their system.
+The next-generation fiber-optic cables make up the backbone of their system.
 Within neighborhoods, these cables terminate at nodes and branch off to serve subscribers via coaxial cables.
 One node can serve 50-200 residences and effectively share bandwidth between customers on a node thanks to their “statistical multiplexing” technology.
-However, this is why users may experience a slower transmission when hundreds of Internet users browse the web simultaneously (peak Internet usage time), sending and receiving data over the same fiber-optic cable.
+However, this is why users may experience a slower transmission when hundreds of internet users browse the web simultaneously (peak internet usage time), sending and receiving data over the same fiber-optic cable.

 Verizon FiOS Technology